 Frequently Asked Questions

-Everything ships FREE* - site-wide.
+Everything over $49 ships FREE* - site-wide.

 As you look at each product, the lead time is indicated right below the price, as in the two typical examples below.